 Maybe we feel so lost because we are no superheroes.
 Because we know that if we are gone tomorrow, we wouldn’t be missed.
 Because in our DNA are still tracks of our ancestors.
 Of a primal hunter-gatherer that mattered for his family and community.
 If he wouldn’t go out and went face-to-face with whatever wild nature throws at him, his family won’t eat and will die.
 His purpose of feeding his family is more significant than any clicked ad.

 The hunter-gatherer embodied his inner animal, was aligned with his soul, was in an optimal state of flow.
-He had to because if he wasn’t, he would be dead, his family would be dead.
+He had to because if he weren’t, he would be dead, his family would be dead.
 Life was dangerous every step of the way.
 He had to protect and provide.
 He was all he could be, knew he mattered, knew that if he died tomorrow, he would be missed, and so he did everything to be his optimal self.

 Maybe we feel like we don’t matter because that primal element is missing in our lives.
 We lost our inner animal, our predator, a purpose.
-We pushed down our inner superhero that can rise from our primal history and shadow and deny it.
+We pushed down our inner superheroes that can rise from our primal history and shadow and deny it.
 And, we forget it’s even inside.
 No wonder.
 Society is constructed in a way where everyone should just follow the white line in an orderly fashion.
 Please don’t step out of line and cause a ruckus.

 Ignoring someone, not acknowledging their existence, is one of the worst things we can do to others, and yet we do it to ourselves non-stop.